-I will start by apologizing for the delay in presenting the 2015 Financial Year Annual Reports to the Shareholders.
-This was due mainly to the challenges in the preparation and auditing of the account as well as obtaining approval from the Central Bank of Nigeria (CBN).
-We appreciate the importance of timely presentation of our accounts and will ensure that appropriate actions are taken to achieve this going forward.
+I will start by apologizing for the delayed presentation of the 2019 Financial Year Annual Reports to the Shareholders.
+This was mainly due to challenges encountered in the preparation and audit of the account as well as securing the approval of the Central Bank of Nigeria (CBN).
+The challenges had delayed the finalization of the accounts beyond our projection.